 The VM-Series for KVM can be deployed to address a number of different use cases, each of which takes full advantage of our next-generation firewall and advanced threat prevention features.

-For enterprises embarking down a build-your-own cloud computing environment, the VM-Series for KVM enables you to apply all of our next-generation firewall and advanced threat prevention features to the traffic traversing your cloud computing perimeter.
+For enterprises embarking on a build-your-own cloud computing environment, the VM-Series for KVM allows you to apply all of the Palo Alto Networks Next-Generation Firewall and advanced threat prevention features to the traffic traversing your cloud computing perimeter.

-Service providers commonly use KVM and OpenStack to efficiently and cost-effectively scale their cloud computing service offerings for customers.
-When combined with the next-generation firewall and automation features in the VM-Series, service providers can build highly profitable cloud computing service offerings.
+KVM and OpenStack are commonly used by service providers to efficiently and cost-effectively scale their cloud computing service offerings for customers.
+When combined with the virtualized next-generation firewall and automation features in the VM-Series, service providers can build highly profitable cloud computing service offerings.